What is transgender body dysmorphia?

 Type of Body Dysmorphia | Description |

-| Some individuals may feel distressed about their size or body shape, particularly if it does not align with their gender identity or societal expectations. |
+Height and body shape | Some folks may feel uneasy about their size or shape, especially if it doesn't match their gender identity or what society expects. |

 It is important to note that these are a few examples of the types of concerns that individuals with transgender body dysmorphia may experience.